- Veg Scheme

-Weekly school food-growing and cooking sessions for 60 William Bellamy students plus sessions for Eastbrook school and Barking and Dagenham College.
+We ran weekly school food-growing and cooking sessions for 60 William Bellamy students plus weekly sessions for Assisted Learning students from Barking and Dagenham College.
 Click on this link to see photos of our work with local schools.

-The farm is open every Sunday (Open Farm Sundays from April to November) and Wednesday (February to November) for local residents to learn more about food growing and get fresh air and exercise through volunteering on the farm.
-For more about our volunteering opportunities - go to our Volunteering page.
-On Open Farm Sundays you can just drop in to buy fresh produce from the farm.
-As well as our regular Open Farm Sundays we host special events such as our DagenJAM event - click here to see photos.
+During the GiD programme, the farm was open every Wednesday (between March and early December) for local residents to learn more about food growing and get fresh air and exercise through volunteering on the farm.
+For more about our current volunteering opportunities, go to our Volunteering page.
+The Lottery funding enabled us to open the farm on Sundays for volunteering and produce sales.
+We also ran large scale Open Days on the farm: our annual DagenJAM event - click here to see photos.